akym/Teensy_breakout_fritzing/README.md

 Data taken from https://github.com/loglow/Tall-Dog-Public

-IMPORTANT: Breadboard view has just the same PCB svg but with labels, I will not suggest it to use it in bredboard view, I am not quite sure, how will it work out.
+# IMPORTANT: Breadboard view has just the same PCB svg but with labels, I will not suggest it to use it in bredboard view, I am not quite sure, how will it work out.

-Thanks to https://www.youtube.com/watch?v=zuFBi8EgfF0 video I was able to follow the tutorial.

-File Description:
+# File Description:

 controller_breakout.svg - Schematic View for breakout board

 breakout_pcb_footprint.svg - PCB footprint for breakout board

+# Thanks

+Thanks to https://www.youtube.com/watch?v=zuFBi8EgfF0 video I was able to follow the tutorial.